This article assumes you are new to Spinnaker. It contains basic information about what to do after Spinnaker is installed.

 Operators (managing Spinnaker)

-If you want to install Spinnaker, instructions are here.
+If you want to install Spinnaker, see instructions here.

-If you want to find out more about tuning and maintaining Spinnaker, here are some things to check out:
+If you want to learn more about tuning and maintaining Spinnaker, here are some things to check out:

 Users (deploying with Spinnaker)